chriskomus/solar-battery-bt-monitor/README.md

    - Scroll to the bottom and select Save & Test
 5. From the Create menu (Dashboard -> + icon on left navigation panel), choose Import and import the example dashboard json file included in the grafana folder in this project

-## Setup Complete!
+## Setup Complete
 Yay!
 At this point setup should be complete.
 Go to http://192.168.0.XXX:3000 or http://solar-monitor.local:3000 and you should start seeing at minimum a battery charge % and a battery voltage.
 Additional information should also display if the battery monitor is working and the solar panels are supplying power.

-## Optional: Grafana on Touch Screen LCD
+# Set Up Touch Screen LCD (Optional)
 This is an optional step if you have a touch screen LCD.
-[See the hardware instructions on setting up the touch-screen LCD.](hardware_setup.md#lcd-setup)
+Complete the [hardware setup instructions first](hardware_setup.md#lcd-setup), if you haven't already.

 ### Part 1 - Enable Grafana anonymous auth
 1. Edit the grafana config file: